PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 The process for electronic code book encryption with the block cipher is as follows.
 See if you can divide your plaintext message into 128-bit blocks.
 If not, add **padding** to the message, so that the result can be evenly divided by the block size of 128 bits.
 This is your data used for the encryption process.

-Now split the data into chunks of 128-bit strings (M<sub>1</sub>, M<sub>2</sub>, M<sub>3</sub>, and so on).
-Run each 128-bit string through the block cipher with your 128-bit key to produce 128-bit chunks of ciphertext (C<sub>1</sub>, C<sub>2</sub>, C<sub>3</sub>, and so on).
-These chunks re-combined form the full ciphertext.
+Now split the data into chunks of 128-bit strings ($M_1$, $M_2$, $M_3$, and so on).
+Run each 128-bit string through the block cipher with your 128-bit key to produce 128-bit chunks of ciphertext ($C_1$, $C_2$, $C_3$, and so on).
+These chunks, when re-combined, form the full ciphertext.

 Decryption is just the reverse process, although the recipient does need some recognizable way to strip any padding from the decrypted data to produce the original plaintext message.

-Though relatively straightforward, a block cipher with electronic code book mode lacks in security.
+Though relatively straightforward, a block cipher with electronic code book mode lacks security.
 This is because it leads to **deterministic encryption**.
 Any two identical 128-bit strings of data are encrypted exactly the same way.
 That information can be exploited.

-Instead, any encryption scheme constructed from a block cipher should be **probabilistic**: that is, the encryption of any message M, or any specific chunk of M, should generally yield a different outcome each time.<sup>[5](#footnote5)</sup>
+Instead, any encryption scheme constructed from a block cipher should be **probabilistic**: that is, the encryption of any message $M$, or any specific chunk of $M$, should generally yield a different outcome each time.
+[5]

 The **cipher block chaining mode** (**CBC mode**) is probably the most common mode used with a block cipher.
 The combination, if done right, produces a probabilistic encryption scheme.
-You can see a depiction of this mode of operation in Figure 6 below.
+You can see a depiction of this mode of operation in *Figure 6* below.

 *Figure 6: A block cipher with CBC mode*